Corporate Innovation Myths: It's Not as Risky as You Think

 Myth #4: Innovation is too Expensive

 Finally, it would be easy to assume that innovation is too expensive.
-In reality, introducing tools like Idea Management makes it very cost-efficient, especially when you take the streamlined innovation development into account, whereby ideas are evaluated early on, to ensure that only those with the most potential move forward in the innovation process.
+In reality, introducing tools like rready Idea Management, for example makes innovation instead more cost-efficient.
+This is especially true when you take the streamlined innovation development into account, whereby ideas are evaluated early on, to ensure that only those with the most potential move forward in the innovation process.

 From a financial perspective, embracing corporate innovation with a modern solution that facilitates a company-wide buy-in should reduce running costs.

 Many of the myths surrounding corporate innovation can hinder companies to evolve and grow.
 While innovation is never without risk, there are ways in which these risks can be minimized and strategies which can be implemented to prepare for risks that might arise throughout the innovation process.
-By making failure a part of the process, encouraging intrapreneurship and utilizing the right tools to make innovation a reality in your organization, companies can nurture an innovation culture.
+By making failure a part of the process, encouraging risk-taking in the workplace, promoting intrapreneurship, and utilizing the right tools to make innovation a reality in your organization, companies can nurture an innovation culture.
 In companies where risk-taking becomes a norm, innovation will flourish.

 rready's host of innovation management solutions, can be tailored to the needs of your organization.
 From sourcing and managing ideas, to validating and implementing these ideas, our solutions accompany you from start to finish, throughout the process.